 - Coverage must be provided without any cost-share, prior authorization, or medical management requirements.

 - Antibody testing is appropriate as a diagnostic test in limited circumstances and will not be a benefitable service when conducted for return to work or surveillance purposes.

-- In our continued effort to make sure that our members do not face significant barriers in getting medical care to treat COVID-19, BCBSWY has extended our commitment to waive all member cost sharing and copayments for treatment, and inpatient hospital admissions for the treatment of COVID-19, effective through March 31, 2021.
+- In our continued effort to reduce barriers in getting medical care to treat COVID-19, BCBSWY has extended our commitment to waive cost sharing and copayments for treatment, and inpatient hospital admissions for the treatment of COVID-19, effective through December 31, 2021 for most members.